civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/components.md

 `civic/civic-library/components/03-organisms/listing/listing.twig` is a clean implementation of a listing component providing space for filtering and dynamic controls.
 The views component `civic/template/views/views-view.html.twig` extends this component adding back the drupalisms that views requires.

 ## Overriding components

-Civic also allows overriding of existing templates to use a new custom component by overriding you are allowing all of places this component in civic to use the new overridden template.
+Civic also allows overriding of existing templates to use a new custom component by overriding you are allowing all of places this component in Civic to use the new overridden template.

-We use an alternate namespace that references the unaltered / unextended versions of civic components that allow us to extend the original component while at the same time overriding it.
+We use an alternate namespace that references the unaltered / unextended versions of Civic components that allow us to extend the original component while at the same time overriding it.

-See in `civic_starter_theme` in `02-molecules/navigation-card` we have extended the original civic navigation card and overridden the original civic component to add tags to navigation tag.
+See in `civic_starter_theme` in `02-molecules/navigation-card` we have extended the original Civic navigation card and overridden the original Civic component to add tags to navigation tag.

-We didn't need to extend and override also, we could have placed an entirely new component in it's place with the same name which would override the civic component.
+We didn't need to extend and override also, we could have placed an entirely new component in it's place with the same name which would override the Civic component.
 When doing so however please be aware of where other components have a dependency on this component and ensure your new component doesn't cause unforseen problems.

 ** Important note to remember: if you change the variable names or add new variables then you need to map these in